NeffCodes/pizza-crub/README.md

 ____

 This is a simple CRUD app to see what toppings truly belong on a pizza.
+Users are able to vote on, change their vote, and add what toppings they like.

 **Link to project:** [https://simple-pizza-crud.herokuapp.com/](https://simple-pizza-crud.herokuapp.com/)